 Degree Program Summary:

-The organization of the QREM degree program recognizes the wide variety of specialties in which students might develop research agendas.
-Therefore, our mission is to build students’ capacities to contribute methodological expertise to collaborative research efforts through real-world opportunities in which they develop and practice the skills needed in their area of specialization.
-Through their research in a variety of substantive fields, students will contribute to the development of innovative theory and methods employed in research and evaluation methodologies.
-As a result of the QREM program experience, students will a have broad knowledge of research methods along with specific expertise in a focused methodology, which they can use to pursue careers as research methodologists and evaluation specialists in higher education as well as corporate and non-profit agencies.
+The organization of the Qualitative Research and Evaluation Methodologies (QREM) Ph.D. program recognizes the wide variety of specialties in which students might develop research agendas.
+Therefore, the mission of the QREM program is to develop creative, critical, collaborative, and caring qualitative researchers and evaluators who are able to design, critique, teach, and implement a diverse range of qualitative research and evaluation approaches.
+As a result of the QREM program experience, students will a have broad knowledge of qualitative research and evaluation methodologies along with specific expertise in a focused methodology, which they can use to pursue careers as qualitative research methodologists and evaluation specialists in higher education as well as corporate and non-profit agencies.

 Program of Study: Ph.D. in Qualitative Research and Evaluation Methodologies